↑

 Make the Brownies:

-• In a medium bowl or stand mixer bowl, stir together melted butter and the sugar until mixed well.
-Add eggs, vanilla extract, and salt, mixing on medium speed of the stand mixer or quickly by hand.
-Once combined fold in cocoa powder and flour.
+• In a medium bowl, stir together melted butter and sugar until combined.
+Add eggs, vanilla, and salt.
+Stir until smooth, then fold in cocoa powder and flour just until combined.

 12 Tbsp unsalted butter, 1 ½ cups sugar, 2 eggs, 2 tsp vanilla extract, ½ tsp salt, ¾ cup cocoa powder, ½ cup all-purpose flour

-• Pour ½ cup (more or less, depending on your liking) of the salted caramel over the brownie batter, spreading evenly but not quite to the edges.
+• Spoon about ½ cup salted caramel over the batter, spreading gently but leaving a small border around the edges.

 ½ cup of the salted caramel